-- 75. The AAB will have up to four members, appointed by the Ombudsman based on their expertise and experience in governance, audit and public services. - 76.
+- 75. The AAB will have up to four independent members, appointed by the Ombudsman based on their expertise and experience in governance, audit, finance and public services. - 76.
+The AAB may be drawn from the external members of the SPCB AAB, serving under the terms of appointment to the SPCB AAB and remunerated by the Scottish Parliamentary Corporate Body (SPCB) as part of a shared service agreement. - 77.
+Any other independent members shall be appointed for an initial period of three years with the potential to extend membership for a further three years at the Ombudsman's discretion. - 78.
+The current membership is: - 78.1.
+Andrew Shaw (Chair); - 78.2.
+Claire Robertson; and - 78.3.
+David Watt - 79.
 AAB meetings are normally attended by the LT, the External Auditor (as appointed by the Auditor General for Scotland) and the Internal Auditor.
 Other members of the SPSO may attend from time to time to assist the AAB in its considerations.